 This warning encompasses nearly 400 products identified as opioid analgesics, opioid-based cough products and benzodiazepines used to treat depression.

 FDA officials said both types of drugs depress the central nervous system.
 If taken in too large of doses or in combination, the medications can cause “extreme sleepiness, respiratory depression, coma, and death.”

 The new warning requires changes in drug labeling to better inform patients and physicians on the risks associated with taking combinations of the drugs.

 It also includes a “drug safety communication” for people who take the drugs and people who know someone who is taking either type of medication.

 The warnings are part of the FDA’s Opioids Action Plan, which was unveiled earlier this year in response to the “growing epidemic of opioid abuse, dependence and overdose in the United States.”

-It’s also in concert with the guidelines posted in March by the Centers for Disease Control and Prevention (CDC) concerning opioids prescribed for chronic pain.
+It’s also in concert with posted in March by the Centers for Disease Control and Prevention (CDC) concerning opioids prescribed for chronic pain.

 Campaign against opioid epidemic